is growing in popularity as a disposition choice, we are finding that more

 Yes, all cremation providers

-are regulated and have to be licensed.
+are regulated and must be licensed.
 There are also industry regulations

 and practices to ensure the ethical and safe handling of the deceased in